 Remember when ‘beach games’ meant beach volleyball, playing pass, or kicking around a soccer ball?
-In 2019, you’re just as likely to see a group of people throwing sticks or huddled around in a circle playing something you’ve never seen before, as you are to get an errant frisbee on your towel.
+Now, you’re just as likely to see a group of people throwing sticks or huddled around in a circle playing something you’ve never seen before, as you are to get an errant frisbee on your towel.

 There’s a reason outdoor games (like the ones we’ve listed here!) are so popular - they bring people together.
 There’s nothing like a competitive bit of fun (and trash talking) to while away a sunny day on the sand.